 As I recently purchased a food processor, I let the machine to do all the kneading.
 The best cooking investment ever.
 Five minutes and look the magic, your dough is ready. 🙂

 The size of each bread depends on your preference.
 Make sure that your pan is very well heated with a sprinkle of oil before you put the pita on the pan.
-Each time you cook a new one, add some drops of oil in your pan.
+Each time you cook a new one, add some drops of oil to your pan.
 Cook each side of pitta until they start to puff up, as per the following photos.

 If you want them hot, remove pitas from the pan and serve immediately.
 Otherwise, keep them in a bag of fabric.
 To store them, you can put them in the refrigerator or freezer in a clean towel or foil.
 Prior to use, let them thaw at room temperature and they will become fresh again.

 You can enjoy it as a substitute for bread or fill it with vegetables, various sauces or a vegetable burger.
-In case you do not follow any vegetarian / vegan diet you can add any type of meat you wish.
+In case you do not follow any vegetarian/vegan diet you can add any type of meat you wish.
 For my lunch, I made an experiment sauce of steamed cauliflower and carrots.
 I blended them with two cloves of garlic, olive oil, black pepper, tahini, vegetable stock and surprisingly was good.

 Greek Pita Bread - Vegan